magniff/watch/README.md

         self.foo = foo
         self.bar = bar
 ```
-If you agree with me, have a look on `Watch` library.
-Here I have a little example for you:
+If that makes sense to you, have a look on `Watch` library.
+Here is a little example:
 ```python
 import watch
 class MyClass(watch.WatchMe):